Not sure if you need a one-page business plan? Just imagine this scenario.

 3. Idea Plan

-This is a business canvas that we’ve developed here at IdeaBuddy and it is yet to gain popularity among one-page business plans.
+Idea Plan is a one-page business plan template created by the IdeaBuddy team, and it is yet to gain popularity worldwide.

 Sections Your Plan Should Have

 Hopefully, you’ve picked a template that looks visually appealing and suits your specific needs.
 Now it’s time to fill it in with all the information we mentioned at the beginning of this blog post.

 You should describe the market needs right at the beginning of your business plan.
 Your entire business idea relies on solving a specific problem, so make sure you describe it clearly.

 Once you’ve described the problem, it’s time to explain how your business is going to solve it.
 Whether you want to design a product or provide a service, this is where you sell it to the world.